ironhack-labs/lab-angular-access-control/readme.md

 ### Iteration 3: Show the registers

 The access log information is supposed to be secret.
 No one will be able to see the whole log.
-But we want to be sure that everything is working fine, so we have to show the whole list of logs somehow.
+But we want to be sure that everything is working fine, so we have to show the whole list of logs.

 After a person registers, we will show the list in the browser's console.
 It's easy, you have to iterate over all the elements in the array and show the information with `console.log`.